 Let’s be blunt: a trip to Hawaii is never cheap.
 There are definitely ways to save money, but it’s still an expensive destination to visit.

-To help you get an idea for how much you should plan on spending (or how much you’ll need to save up), we calculated the cost for a family of 4.
-We estimate that an average trip cost for a family of four for 10 days is approximately $9,000.
+To help you get an idea of how much you should plan on spending (or how much you’ll need to save up), we calculated the cost for a family of 4.
+We estimate that an average trip cost for a family of four for 10 days is approximately $12,000.
 You can read all about how we got that Hawaii trip cost estimate here.
 But remember this is an initial estimate.
 Your trip cost will vary based on when you go, what island you visit, and how you want to spend or save your money.

 8. How far in advance should you book your trip to Hawaii?

 The summer of 2021 taught us one big lesson: for the best vacation experience, book early.
-Visitors were disappointed with the lack of availability of rental cars, completely sold out tours and luaus, and no restaurant reservation availability.
+Visitors were disappointed with the lack of availability of rental cars, completely sold-out tours and luaus, and no restaurant reservation availability.

 To avoid disappointment, book these things early: